 Among the initiatives advanced by NYCEDC under Pinsky’s leadership were the redevelopment of Willets Point in Queens, Coney Island in Brooklyn, the Homeport in Staten Island, and the Kingsbridge Armory in the Bronx, as well as the creation of a major new bioscience research park on City-owned land, north of Bellevue Hospital.
 Under Pinsky, NYCEDC also managed the construction of the first two phases of the High Line in Manhattan, launched a new East River Ferry service connecting Brooklyn, Queens and Manhattan.

 In the area of economic modernization, under Pinsky, NYCEDC created the Center for Economic Transformation (CET), which, in addition to launching a network of business incubators across the City that, at the time of Pinsky’s departure, housed more than 600 companies, developed and oversaw the Bloomberg Administration’s international Applied Sciences NYC competition.
 The Applied Sciences competition has resulted in a significant expansion of Columbia University’s engineering school, as well as the creation of a new engineering institute in Downtown Brooklyn led by NYU that includes CUNY, Carnegie Mellon University and others.
 It has also resulted in the creation of the first phase of a $2 billion engineering campus on Roosevelt Island, developed by Cornell University and the Technion-Israel Institute of Technology.

 Prior to joining the NYCEDC, Pinsky was an associate at the law firm of Cleary Gottlieb, Steen & Hamilton in the Real Estate practice and a financial analyst at James D. Wolfensohn Inc. He is a graduate of Columbia College, where he majored in Ancient History, and of Harvard Law School, and is an Adjunct Professor at Columbia’s School of International and Public Affairs.
-Pinsky serves on the Boards of the Long Island City Partnership, the New York Chapter of the American Technion Society, the Downtown Alliance and the Regional Plan Association and on the Advisory Committee of the Jacobs Technion-Cornell Institute, and the Board of Governors of REBNY.
+Pinsky serves on the Boards of the Long Island City Partnership, the New York Chapter of the American Technion Society, the Downtown Alliance, the Regional Plan Association, the Advisory Committee of the Jacobs Technion-Cornell Institute, and the Board of Governors of REBNY.
 Pinsky lives in Brooklyn with his wife, Angela and their children, Theo and Amelia.